 DESPITE THAT 1940s Harry Truman-ism, “If you can’t take the heat, get out of the kitchen,” that’s exactly where harvest time sends us, especially if we grow our own edibles.
 Who better to ask for inspiration now than Deborah Madison—often called the Julia Child of vegetarian cooking?
-Listen to our conversation (my newest podcast) and maybe win a copy of her latest book, “Vegetable Literacy.”
+Listen to our conversation (my newest podcast) about her latest book, “Vegetable Literacy.”
 Along the way you’ll get wisdom on her must-have garden herbs; a recipe for her versatile, rich-in-a-good-way Romesco sauce; and even Deborah’s unexpected secret weapon for gopher control.
 Madison’s massive 1997 volume “Vegetarian Cooking for Everyone” (Amazon link) is probably on your shelf, or should be, and this year she published her 10th cookbook–another comprehensive, beautiful must-have.
 It’s arranged not in the usual manner (appetizer to dessert) but taxonomically, by plant family.
 (Remember my story about it, and her recipe for cauliflower pasta with red pepper flakes and more?)

 prefer the podcast?